Skip to content

 ORDER BY retained_size DESC

--- Top 10 classes by total retained size
+-- Top 10 classes by total retained size (with column aliases)

-SELECT class_name, COUNT(*), SUM(retained_size)
+SELECT class_name, COUNT(*) AS instance_count, SUM(retained_size) AS total_retained

-FROM instances
+FROM class_histogram

 GROUP BY class_name

-ORDER BY SUM(retained_size) DESC LIMIT 10
+ORDER BY total_retained DESC LIMIT 10

 -- GC root path for a specific object